 JNDI administered objects are stored in the bindings.
-This can be either file system based or LDAP based.
-LDAP (Lightweight Directory Access Protocol) is a software protocol that enables anyone to locate organizations, individuals, and other resources; for example, locating files and devices in a network, either on the public Internet or on a corporate intranet.
+This storage can be either file system based or based on LDAP (Lightweight Directory Access Protocol).
+LDAP is a software protocol that enables everyone to locate organizations, individuals, and other resources; for example, locating files and devices in a network, either on the public Internet or on a corporate intranet.